Morglod/react-virtual-overflow/readme.md

 Currently only vertical list supported with fixed item's height, but will add horizontal & grid soon

-Components & hooks in this library will automatically find all containers with overflows and render only visible items,
+Components & hooks in this library will automatically find all containers with overflows and render only visible items.

 So you could stack/wrap/move your list in anyway you want, everything will work.

 ![](./important.jpg)